Japan

 Loading Angle Any

-1) The A1 mount was unshielded.
-The A1 Mod 1 added a shield, while the shield for the A1 Mod 2 had a slightly different shape and the A1 Mod 3 had a thicker shield.
-The B1 had no shield but did have a more powerful electric training motor.
+• ^The A1 mount was unshielded.
+The A1 Mod 1 added a shield.
+The shield for the A1 Mod 2 had a slightly different shield shape and was gas-proof.
+The A1 Mod 3 had a thicker shield to enable them to withstand the blast from the 46 cm guns on the Yamato class.
+The B1 mounting had no shield but did have a more powerful electric training motor, giving it faster elevation and training speeds.

-2) The battleships Yamato and Musashi had their two amidships 15.5 cm/60 (6.1") triple mountings removed in 1944.
-Yamato had six twin 12.7 cm/40 (5") mountings installed in their place, giving her a total of twenty-four 12.7 cm/40 (5") guns.
+• ^Yamato and Musashi had their two amidships 15.5 cm/60 (6.1") triple mountings removed in 1944.
+Yamato was then given six additional 12.7 cm/40 A1 unshielded twin mountings which were installed in place of the original 12.7 cm/40 A1 Mod 3 mountings.
+These latter mountings were relocated a deck lower.
+After this refit, Yamato had a total of twenty-four 12.7 cm/40 guns.
 Musashi was also to receive six additional twin mountings, but these were not available prior to her loss.

 "Naval Weapons of World War Two" by John Campbell